 One of the biggest misconceptions (or excuses) people have about exercise, is that it would take too much time.
 It doesn’t, people just stretch it out unnecessarily.

-Running is a very effective form of aerobic exercise that you can do without any equipment.
+Running is a very effective form of aerobic exercise that you can do without any equipment and a very useful one out of the health tips for programmers we recommend.
 Of course, you have to do it for 40 minutes before you even start feeling exhausted, if you jog slowly on a flat street.
 But that’s just a relaxing stroll while enjoying a nice view.

 3. Maintain a Balanced Diet

 A healthy diet is the cornerstone of a healthy lifestyle.
-That doesn’t mean that you can’t have a snack or that you need to cut out everything from your diet that’s unhealthy.
+That doesn't mean that you can't have a snack or that you need to cut out everything from your diet that's unhealthy.
+That's not what this health tips for programmers section are all about.
 It simply means being conscious of what you eat and when you eat it.
-That simple act can make a world of difference. drinking water is pretty much the very best thing you can for your health.
+That simple act can make a world of difference. drinking water is pretty much the very best thing you can do for your health.